-The current High Sheriff of Belfast is Councillor Gareth McKee.
+The current High Sheriff of Belfast is Alderman Gareth McKee.
 He was sworn into office on 21 January 2015 and is the 115th High Sheriff of the city.

 He was first nominated to the city council to